Adityya21/Adityya21/README.md

 ## Let's Connect

-Open to **Data Analyst, Business Analyst, and Data Science internship/full-time roles**.
+Open to **Data Analyst, Business Analyst, and Data Science internship/full-time roles** for the 2026–27 cycle.
 Reach out — happy to walk through any project in more depth.

 <div align="center">